-1. Try on your jeans and fold the hem up (right sides together) to the length that you’d like your finished hem.
+1. Ready to learn how to hem jeans?
+First, try on your jeans and fold the hem up (right sides together) to the length that you’d like your finished hem.
 Remember to wear a pair of shoes that you would normally wear with the jeans.
 If you wear flats most often, throw on a pair.
 If you like to wear wedges, go with those.

 2. Take off your jeans and measure from the bottom fold to the bottom of the original hem.